 The Barossa Valley of South Australia was named 'Barrosa' by its first surveyor Colonel William Light, in commemoration of the English Victory over the French in the Spanish Peninsula War.
 Later, misspellings in maps gave it its present unique-sounding name.

-For all this cultivation, as well as the growing population, it was necessary to have a constant and good supply of water, more than the South Para River weir could provide, and so the idea of building a dam evolved.
+For all this cultivation, and the growing population, it was necessary to have a constant and good supply of water, more than the South Para River weir could provide, and so the idea of building a dam evolved.
 After scouring around the region for a suitable location, the settlers decided that the Yettie Creek Gorge in the Mount Lofty Ranges would be perfect.

-The Whispering Wall, which is the huge curved retaining wall of the Barossa Reservoir, is located about 7 km southeast of Lyndoch off Yettie Road, and 5 km from Williamstown.
-The wall is about 140 meters long and has unique acoustic effects that allow sound to travel long distances―if you speak in a normal voice at one end, you can be heard perfectly clearly at the other end more than 100 meters away.
-This may seem like an acoustic miracle, but it has a simple explanation―the curve of the wall allows the sound waves to bounce along the entire length.
+The wall is about 140 meters long and has unique acoustic effects that allow sound to travel long distances―if you speak in a normal voice at one end, you can be heard perfectly clear at the other end more than 100 meters away.
+This may sound a miracle, but a simple explanation―the curve of the wall allows the sound waves to bounce along the entire length.

 These acoustic effects were inadvertent, and, in fact, were discovered only accidentally after the dam was finished.
 It is now one of South Australia's most visited sites.

 Except Christmas Day and the Total Fire Ban Day in the Mount Lofty Ranges district, when it is closed, visiting days are from Monday to Sunday, between 8.00 a.m. to 5.00 p.m.
 Information about the dam's history is provided by guides and posted boards, and there is a Water Works Museum with a fine collection of heritage water supply items.